Florida beach now deadliest in US this year after 3 more drownings

 National Weather Service statistics show that Panama City has had seven rip current-related deaths in the past nine days, more surf zone fatalities than any other beach in the U.S. in 2023.

 Saturday’s victims were two men from Georgia, one 39 and the other 63, and a 68-year-old man from Michigan.
 Nexstar’s WMBB reports that an additional two beachgoers also died in nearby Walton County, one on Thursday and the other on Saturday.
-Then on Tuesday, former NFL quarterback Ryan Mallett drowned off the shores of Destin, Florida, according to Nexstar’s WKRG.
+Then on Tuesday, former NFL quarterback Ryan Mallett drowned off the shores of Destin, Florida.

 Since all of the victims were from out-of-state, responders and lifeguards are concerned about tourist adherence to the hazard flag system.